Transradial Cardiac Catheterization

-- Approach also can be used for coronary stent procedures with similar success rates as femoral approach in suitable patients.
+- Has similar success rates as femoral approach when used for coronary stent procedures in suitable patients.

 What to Expect During Your Transradial Cardiac Catheterization

-- The cardiologist will inject medication into your radial artery through a small tube (catheter), and you may experience some warmness or light burning.
+- The cardiologist will inject medication into your radial artery through a small tube (catheter).
+You may experience some warmness or light burning.

 - A nurse will place a plastic band tightly on your arm just above the injection site.
-It will be gradually loosened and removed once all bleeding has stopped.
+Once all bleeding stops, the nurse will gradually loosen and remove the band.

 - You should not move your wrist or arm for a period of time.

-- A nurse will give you specific instructions about your activity level while you are recovering, including restrictions on usage and the amount of weight you can lift.
+- A nurse will give you specific instructions about your activity level while you are recovering.
+These may include restrictions on using your arm and the amount of weight you can lift.

-Before contacting the UPMC Heart and Vascular Institute about a transradial cardiac catheterization, you should discuss with your cardiologist which cardiac catheterization approach is best for you.
+Before contacting the UPMC Heart and Vascular Institute about a transradial cardiac catheterization, you should discuss with your cardiologist if it's the best approach for you.